curityio/kubernetes-training/README.md

 ## Further Details

-See the [Kubernetes Quick Start HOWTO Article](https://curity.io/resources/learn/kubernetes-quick-start) for a technical walkthrough
+See the [Kubernetes Quick Start HOWTO Article](https://curity.io/resources/learn/kubernetes-quick-start) for a technical walkthrough.

 ## More Information